rcl-ssl/docs/portal/stand-alone.md

 - Add a extension-less file with the file name identified in the HTTP Validation page.
 To this file, add the file content identified in the **HTTP Validation Page**.

+**Note:** - In Windows, you must also remove the extension on the validation file.
+It should not contain a .txt or other file name extension.

 ![image](../images/portal/stand-alone-http-validation.PNG)

 - The following example image illustrates the file in the web root directory